This article provides information about printing best practices.

 Print the document to reproduce the issue.
 After printing, a spool file is saved under /var/spool/cups-ctx/$logon_user/$spool_file.

-Verify whether the spool is empty.
+Check whether the spool is empty.
 If the spool file is zero, it represents an issue.
 Contact Citrix Support (and provide the printing log) for more guidance.

 If the spool size is not zero, copy the file to the client.
 The spool file content depends on the printer driver type of the client default printer.
 If the mapped printer (native) driver is postscript, the spool file can be opened in the Linux OS directly.
-Verify whether the content is correct.
+Check whether the content is correct.

 Log on to an active session and open a browser on the client desktop.